What Investors Need to Know About Buying a Condo for Investment

 (This advanced blog summarizes real estate investing tips and insights Lofty AI has acquired from working with thousands of investors and institutional funds.)

 What is a condo?

-- A condo is an individual unit located in a building with other individual units.
+- A condo is a private, individual unit located in a building with other individual units.

 - Unlike an apartment, a condo is owned by its resident, not rented from a landlord.

 - Residents own and maintain the interior of their unit but don’t own the property on which it sits.